BME-nodeservers/udi-weatherflow-poly/POLYGLOT_CONFIG.md

 The WeatherFlow node server has the following user configuration parameters:

+- Token [required]: This is your API authorization token.
-- ListenPort [required] : Port to listen on for WeatherFlow data.
+- ListenPort [required]: Port to listen on for WeatherFlow data.
 Default is port 50222.
-- Station [required]: Your WeatherFlow station ID.
-Used to query WeatherFlow for station information.
-- Air S/N [optional]: The serial number of the AIR device to collect data from.
-- Sky S/N [optional]: The serial number of the SKY device to collect data from.
-- Tempest S/N [optional]: The serial number of the Tempest device to collect data from.
+- Forecast [optional]: Station ID to get forecast data for.
-- Units [optional] : Display data in either 'metric', 'US', or 'UK' units.
-- AGL [optional]: Distance Air sensor is above ground level (in meters).
-- Elevation [optional] : The elevation, above sea level, at your station's location (in meters).

-The WeatherFlow station ID is used to query the WeatherFlow servers for information about your station.
-When found, it will set the approprate devices serial numbers, units, AGL, and Elevation from the station data.

-If you are unable to connect to the WeatherFlow servers, the data may be entered manually.

-TODO: At some point users will have to be authenticted to access the station data.
-To authenticate go to https://tempestwx.com/settings/tokens and create an access token.
-Enter that access token in the configuration here.
-Note, this is only needed to access data on the WeatherFlow servers.
-The local UDP data stream from the hub will continue to work as before.
+- [Station ID]  [required]:  At least one station id must be entered.

+You can enter multiple station id's.
+For each one, you need to specify if you want local or remote data.
+Local data will use the UDP data broadcast from the hub (or hubs).
+Remote will query the WeatherFlow server for the data at the short poll interval.

+For each station ID entered, the node server will query WeatherFlow for the list of devices associated with the station and create a node for device found.

+If you specify a Forecast station id, a node will be created for each available daily forecast.